temenostech/temenos-platform-documentation/docfx_project/home/overview.md

 **Controlling the application**

-- The Temenos core banking template [insert link] exposes endpoints for the user interface and TAFJEE management screens that allows a user to control COB job services.
+- The Temenos core banking template exposes endpoints for the user interface and TAFJEE management screens that allows a user to control COB job services.

 ## Managed Resources